Dr Ann Starasts

 |Qualifications||BAgSc(Hons) Qld , PhD Qld|

-Ann is a Research Fellow with the Centre for Agricultural Engineering, working in agricultural information, knowledge and communications and undertaking evaluations and usability studies.
-She currently leads Adoption and Livelihoods studies and community engagement in an Australian Centre for International Agricultural Research-funded project: Improving soil and water management in vegetable production in Laos PDR and Cambodia.
-She previously undertook research into rural and regional communities¿ learning within the Australian Digital Futures Institute.
+Dr Ann Starasts is Knowledge Broker with the USQ-led Future Drought Fund Southern Queensland and Northern New South Wales Drought Resilience Adoption and Innovation Hub.
+She is a Senior Research Fellow within the Institute for Life Sciences and the Environment and a member of the SQNNSWHub Executive Team.
+She has expertise in agricultural extension, adoption and innovation, and has undertaken research on agricultural information, knowledge and communications impacts on farmer’s ability to adapt and innovate.
+Research projects include evaluation of the Australian CliMate app and Soil Water app, and usability and adoption across Australia.
+She has led Adoption and Livelihoods studies, Supply Chain research and community engagement in an Australian Centre for International Agricultural Research-funded project: Improving soil and water management in vegetable production in Laos PDR and Cambodia.
+She also has a research interest in digital literacy within rural, regional and aging communities and previously researched within the Australian Digital Futures Institute.
 Prior to this she had almost 30 years as an agronomist, educator and information/communications specialist with Queensland Government where she developed and ran farmer and industry training and information products for the grains & beef sectors in northern Australia.
-She has a PhD in Agribusiness (UQ) in which she investigated processes associated with rural innovation.
-She has managed Government and national Industry agricultural communications accounts and was identified as one of Emerald Grain/Fairfax Media¿s 100 Women in Australian Agribusiness.
+She has a PhD in Agribusiness (UQ) in which she investigated information processes associated with rural innovation.
+She has managed Government and national Industry agricultural communications accounts and was identified as one of Emerald Grain/Fairfax Media’s 100 Women in Australian Agribusiness.

-Information seeking and literacies within rural businesses, networks, communities and industries.
+Information seeking and literacies relevant to adoption and innovation within rural businesses, networks, communities and industries.

 International Association of Agricultural Information Specialists